kazuho/protected-sni/draft-kazuho-protected-sni.md

 We should consider extending HTTP Strict Transport Security [RFC6797] so that the servers can enforce the client the use of the Encrypted SNI extension.

+We might want to refactor the proposed method to send an arbitrary number of extensions protected within a ClientHello message, rather than just encrypting the Server Name Indication extension.

 We might want to consider using the semi-static key introduced in this memo for other purposes.
 For example, it would be possible to use the key to invoke a 0-RTT handshake even when resumption is impossible.